DamoM73/digital-solutions-text/_sources/5_throughout/3_gramma.md

-# Use Gramma and Language Structures
+# Use Grammar and Language Structures

-## Gramma and Spell Checking
+## Grammar and Spell Checking

-Please ensure that you use spelling and gramma checks in your documentation.
+Please ensure that you use spelling and grammar checks in your documentation.

 ## Annotating

 Throughout the EDGE process you will need comment on visual elements.
 The correct way to do this is through annotations.

 Annotation has three elements:

 1. An image you wish to comment on
 2. A text box commenting on a feature of the image
 3. An arrow pointing from the text box to the feature that it is commenting on.